New Generation Fine Arts Foundation

 Since childhood, Kendall has been dedicated to caring for and cultivating the lives of others.
 This led to her interest in nursing.
 Through direct experience and her studies, she discovered that the arts do not discriminate their powerful impact on any people.
 As a fourteen-year old assistant dance instructor teaching Down syndrome students, Kendall developed a passionate interest in the effects of fine arts on individuals with developmental disabilities.
 She wanted to provide more opportunities for the developmentally disabled including fine arts activities that would improve their quality of life, increase public awareness, and promote the appreciation of fine arts.

 New Generation Fine Arts Foundation (NewGen), a public charity, was established as a 501(c)(3), tax-exempt, non-profit organization.
 Kendall created this organization to enhance awareness and respect for the arts in Metro-Detroit.
 Her mission is to give back to the community by educating and inspiring young artists like herself.
-NewGen’s purpose is to provide access to greater opportunities for the underserved and developmentally disabled while contributing to a flourishing, culturally aware, and artistically educated community.
+NewGen’s purpose is to provide access to greater opportunities for the underserved, developmentally disabled, and young artists with mental health concerns while contributing to a flourishing, culturally aware, and artistically educated community.

 Learn.
 Grow.
 Share.